The Savill Garden

 Car parking is free in The Savill Garden & Adventure Play car park with paid entry to The Savill Garden.
 As you enter the car park, please collect a car park ticket.
 After visiting please ask a team member to validate your car park ticket so that you do not have to pay for parking on exit.
 More information about car parking at Windsor Great park can be found here.

 If you have not visited The Savill Garden before, please familiarise yourself with our Garden rules.
 This will help us to look after the Garden and keep it a peaceful place for all to enjoy.
-The following items cannot be taken in to or removed from the Garden:
+The following items cannot be taken into or removed from the Garden:

 Pets or animals of any nature except registered support dogs and emotional assistance dogs.
 (For emotional assistance dogs you will need to present a letter from your GP at the time of your visit).